 Camp right on the Mississippi River at Miller Riverview Park and Campground.
 This park is owned by the city, and it’s a great place to start exploring the state of Iowa in an RV.
 This is a terrific location to explore all the events that happen along the riverbank, and it’s a great place to go fishing.

-“Nice campground with a great view of the Mississippi river.
+“Nice campground with a great view of the Mississippi River.
 Clean and quiet.
-Campground manager / host was the nicest and most personable I’ve ever encountered in my years of camping.
-Stopped by a couple of times to make sure all was well, cleaned out our fire pit after the previous people threw cans in it, and thanked us for coming when we left.” -Chad, Google Review
+The campground manager/host was the nicest and most personable I’ve ever encountered in my years of camping.
+Stopped by a couple of times to make sure all was well, cleaned out our fire pit after the previous people threw cans in it, and thanked us for coming when we left.” – Chad, Google Review

 Located just six miles north of the city, these Dubuque camping sites are operated by the county.
 Anglers find easy access to Mud Lake and the Mississippi River.
 This is one of the first places to be part of the Osprey Reintroduction Program, and campers can often view them flying over the park.